cahrair/database/README.md

-# Colloection of databases for HR AI
+# Collection of databases for HR AI
 *Envisioning Al Through Design at Politecnico di Milano*

 ## Description